RAT+: Train Dense, Infer Sparse -- Recurrence Augmented Attention for Dilated Inference: Preliminaries

 It has \(\mathcal{O}(1)\) FLOPs and KV cache, and can be implemented through a one-step update in decoding and parallel scan in prefilling and training.
 Then, for a token at position \(d\) in dilation block \(b\), dilated attention is applied over the gated keys and values:

 corresponding to the pattern shown in \autoref{fig:method}(c), which reduces both FLOPs and the KV cache size by a factor of \cd.
 We do not consider the sliding variant, as it reduces parallelism during prefilling and training, and has to keep the full KV cache for decoding.
+Also, note that RAT with \(\mathtt{L}=\mathtt{D}\) and sparse training also fails in flexible dilated inference.